-If you’re job searching and wondering what to put on a resume, you’re in the right place…
+If you’re wondering what sections to include on a resume, you’re in the right place…

-We’re going to go step-by-step through the five most important resume sections and recommended titles and headers to use.
+We’re going to go step-by-step through the most important resume sections and recommended titles and headers to use.

 Let’s get started…

 The Most Important Resume Sections and Titles/Headings: